 Things to consider: The yucky things you don’t want to think about.
 Mosquitoes, ticks & other things lurking in grass and/or water.
 I always tell my clients that if they feel uncomfortable somewhere, they can tell me, and we’ll move.
 No matter what speaks to me creatively, I want my clients safe and happy!
 Long periods of rain often delays mowing in field areas.
 Mud.
 Nature stuff.
 If you are an avid outdoors person, this might not deter you at all, but if you are the least bit faint of heart – ask your photographer about this, too!
 Also, if you’re going somewhere on private land, permission to be there is important.
 Nothing would spoil a session like getting kicked out early.

 And of course, there are plantations, walls of street art, private areas in local neighborhoods, waterfronts near the creeks, and much more.
 We are so lucky to live in a diverse area like Charleston.
 Not only is it a gorgeous place to visit, it’s an awesome place to call home.
 The opportunity to make beautiful family heirlooms is worth dealing with thunderstorms, bugs, and traffic every once in awhile.
-Don’t forget, you can always inquire to schedule your session this fall!
+Don’t forget, you can always inquire to schedule your session today!